Certified Tobacco Educator

 The Canadian Network for Respiratory Care (CNRC) offers the national Certified Tobacco Educator (CTE) exam in Alberta biannually.
 The five learning units above and a final case-based assignment are to be completed as pre-requisites for the CTE Exam.
 This is necessary to be eligible to write the CTE exam.

-A case-based assignment must be submitted no later than 3 weeks prior to the exam.
 This case-based assignment provides valuable feedback to you on whether you have integrated the Tobacco Educator and Foundational Health Educator competencies prior to writing the exam.
 As this assignment is not a separate course you will not receive a certificate to send to the CNRC.
 The assignment can be downloaded here.

 All pre-requisites e-learning units should be completed at least one month prior to registering to take the exam.
 It is the participants’ responsibility to send all required certificates to CNRC when registering to take the exam.
 For more information contact CNRC directly.